 The Gesetz gegen Wettbewerbsbeschränkungen (GWB), the "Act against Restraints of Competitions", defines eligibility criteria (section 122, GWB) as well as mandatory and optional exclusion criteria for the awarding of public contracts (sections 123 and 124 GWB) following an ADC.
 Part 4 deals with public procurement and sets out principles for design contests (section 103 (6) GWB).
-Following the GWB, eligibility criteria may exclusively relate to qualification and authorisation to pursue the professional activity, economic and financial standing, and technical and professional ability.
-Mandatory grounds for exclusion exist if an undertaking has misconducted itself in the past, while optional ones may include breach of applicable environmental, social or labour law obligations.
+According to section 122 para.
+1 GWB, public contracts shall be awarded to skilled and efficient (eligible) companies that have not been excluded under Section 123 or Section 124.
+According to section 122 para.
+2 GWB, a company is eligible if it meets the criteria (selection criteria) defined in detail by the public contracting authority for the proper execution of the public contract.
+The selection criteria may exclusively relate to:

+- 1. Qualification and authorisation to pursue the professional activity;

+- 2. Economic and financial standing;

+- 3. Technical and professional ability.

-Cf. Federal Gazette, BAnz AT 07.02.2017 B2.
+&lt;sup>15 Cf. Federal Gazette, BAnz AT 07.02.2017 B2.